selwynpolit/d9book/book/dtt.md

 ddev ssh
 ```

-Note.
-Servername has to match the servername in your phpstorm setup on a per project -- see screenshot below.
+Note, servername has to match the servername in your PhpStorm setup on a per project -- see screenshot below.

 :::tip
 Sometimes this step doesn't seem to be required.
 Not sure why.
 Try skipping it.